Conditions tighter than noncommutation needed for nonclassicality

 The Kirkwood-Dirac\footnote{The Kirkwood-Dirac distribution has been called by several names.
 Its real part is often called the Terletsky-Margenau-Hill distribution \cite{Terletsky37, Margenau61, Johansen04, Johansen04-2}.} (KD) quasiprobability distribution is a relative of the Wigner function.
 Kirkwood \cite{Kirkwood33} and Dirac \cite{Dirac45} independently developed the KD distribution to facilitate the application of probability theory to quantum mechanics.
 Compared to the Wigner function, the KD distribution possesses an additional freedom: It can assume nonreal values.
 Moreover, the KD distribution is straightforwardly defined for discrete systems---even qubits.

 The KD distribution has recently illuminated several areas of quantum mechanics.
 In weak-value amplification \cite{Vaidman88, Duck89, Hosten08, Dixon09}, negative KD quasiprobabilities allow pre- and postselected averages of observables, \textit{weak values}, to lie outside the obervables' eigenspectra, improving signal-to-noise ratios \cite{Steinberg95, Starling09, Dressel14, Pusey14, Pang14, Pang15, Yunger18, Kunjwal19}.
-Nonreal KD quasiprobabilities can endow weak values with imaginary components, which encode a measurement's disturbance of a quantum state \cite{Jozsa07, Hofmann11, Dressel12}.
+Nonreal KD quasiprobabilities can endow weak values with imaginary components, which encode a measurement's disturbance of a quantum state \cite{Jozsa07, Hofmann11, Dressel12, Monroe20}.
 Measuring a KD distribution allows for the tomographic reconstruction of a quantum state \cite{Johansen07, Lundeen11, Lundeen12, Bamber14, Thekkadath16}.
 In quantum chaos, quantum-information scrambling (the spreading of a local perturbation via many-body entanglement) is quantified with an out-of-time-ordered correlator \cite{Swingle16, Landsman19}.
-This correlator drops to classically forbidden values when underlying KD quasiprobabilities assume negative or nonreal values \cite{Yunger18, Yunger18-2, Yunger19, Razieh19}.
-This KD distribution's aggregated nonclassicality forms a robust measure of quantum-information scrambling \cite{Yunger19, Razieh19}.
-In quantum metrology, postselection can increase the average amount of information obtained about an unknown parameter per end-of-trial measurement \cite{ArvShukur17-2, ArvShukur19, ArvShukur19-2}.
+This correlator drops to classically forbidden values when underlying KD quasiprobabilities assume negative or nonreal values \cite{Yunger17, Yunger18, Yunger18-2, Yunger19, Razieh19}.
+In quantum metrology, postselection can increase the average amount of information obtained about an unknown parameter per end-of-trial measurement \cite{ArvShukur17-2, ArvShukur19, ArvShukur19-2, Jenne21}.
 If the postselection is designed such that a conditional KD distribution contains negative elements, the information-per-final-measurement rate can be nonclassically large.
-KD distributions have been used in quantum thermodynamics \cite{Levy19, Lostaglio20}; nonreal KD quasiprobabilities enable an engine to be unexplainable by any classical (noncontextual) theory \cite{Lostaglio20}.
-Finally, the KD distribution has applications to the foundations of quantum mechanics \cite{Griffiths84, Goldstein95, Hartle04, Hofmann11, Hofmann12, Hofmann12-2, Hofmann14, Hofmann15, Hofmann16, Halliwell16, Stacey19}: Hofmann has rederived quantum mechanics by applying Bayesian statistics to KD distributions~\cite{Hofmann11, Hofmann12, Hofmann12-2, Hofmann14, Hofmann15, Hofmann16}.
-Another KD distribution is related to histories' weights in the consistent-histories interpretation of quantum mechanics \cite{Griffiths84, Goldstein95, Hartle04}.
+KD distributions have been used in quantum thermodynamics \cite{Yunger17, Levy19, Lostaglio20}; nonreal KD quasiprobabilities enable an engine to be unexplainable by any classical (noncontextual) theory \cite{Lostaglio20}.
+Finally, the KD distribution has applications to the foundations of quantum mechanics \cite{Griffiths84, Goldstein95, Hartle04, Hofmann11, Hofmann12, Hofmann12-2, Hofmann14, Hofmann15, Hofmann16, Halliwell16, Stacey19}.
+For example, a KD distribution is related to histories' weights in the consistent-histories interpretation of quantum mechanics \cite{Griffiths84, Goldstein95, Hartle04}.
+Furthermore, nonclassicality of the KD distribution can coincide with the violation of a Leggett-Garg inequality \cite{Hofmann15, Suzuki12}.